 If we read a very low resistance (near 0Ω) across the capacitor, we know the capacitor is defective.
-It is reading as if there is a short across it.
+It is reading as if there is a short circuit across it.

 If we read a very high resistance across the capacitor (several MΩ), this is a sign that the capacitor likely is defective as well.
-It is reading as if there is an open across the capacitor.
+It is reading as if there is an open circuit across the capacitor.

-A normal capacitor would have a resistance reading up somewhere in between these 2 extremes, say, anywhere in the tens of thousands or hundreds of thousand of ohms.
+A normal capacitor would have a resistance reading up somewhere in between these 2 extremes, say, anywhere in the tens of thousands or hundreds of thousands of ohms.
 But not 0Ω or several MΩ.

 This is a simple but effective method for finding out if a capacitor is defective or not.